stephenjmcmahon/Scripts/README.md

 # Scripts

-A collection of scripts for personal use, designed to streamline tasks at work and home.
-These include tools for network discovery, file and folder management, and command-line productivity enhancements.
+A collection of scripts designed to automate networking tasks, streamline system management, and enhance productivity.
+This includes tools for network discovery, VLAN synchronization, file and folder operations, and command-line efficiency.

 ## Bash